 It is anticipated that the Performer will be required to submit a number of documents to capture the progression of the project, post-award.
 See Attachment C for full listing of anticipated deliverables.
 Requirements may include but are not limited to the following:

-Reporting: The Performer shall deliver monthly technical and financial reports and progress reports.
+• Reporting: The Performer shall deliver monthly technical and financial reports including estimate to complete (ETC) and progress reports.
 Annual reports shall also be provided.
-At the end of the effort, the Performer shall provide a detailed final report of process development and manufacturing efforts.